User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Bulgaria (online or onsite) is intended for system administrators who wish to leverage Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in Bulgaria (available online or onsite) is designed for system administrators aiming to utilize Microsoft Active Directory for managing and securing data access.

-- Establish a domain and define access permissions for users and devices.
+- Creating domains and defining access rights for users and devices.

-- Configure a Certificate Service and oversee certificate management.
+- Establishing a Certificate Service and managing certificates.

 Participants attending this course will